At STEVENS, our clients rely on our expert millwright services to keep their industrial equipment operating optimally.

 Equipment Setting Process

-The procedure for the above work started with establishing control throughout the project; i.e., elevation benchmarks and line that is tied to existing equipment.
+The procedure for the above work started with establishing control throughout the project, i.e., elevation benchmarks and line that is tied to existing equipment.
 This work was performed by STEVENS’ own surveyors.

 The foundations were then cleaned and prepped, and base shim packs were installed.
 The equipment was then transported from storage and rough set in place.
-STEVENS performed final level and alignment of the equipment.
+STEVENS construction millwrights performed the final level and alignment of the equipment.
 On this job, the OEM performed a 3rd party check, and the client and OEM signed off on the alignment before STEVENS grouted the equipment in place.

 All of this work was performed under a very stringent schedule.
 Work was coordinated with scopes being performed by piping and electrical contractors.

-With over 80 craftsmen working two ten-hour shifts, seven days a week in the second phase of the project, STEVENS finished ahead of schedule.
+With over 80 craftsmen working two ten-hour shifts, seven days a week, in the second phase of the project, STEVENS finished ahead of schedule.
 Once the power was connected, all the equipment came online seamlessly.

 Categories :